p4ncontomat3/android_environment/README.md

-# Setting up an android environment for dynamic analysis
+# Setting up an android environment for dynamic analysis using Genymotion and BurpSuite

 ## Step 0 - Requirements